abarker/typped/doc/sphinx_docs/calculator_example.rst

 where ``line`` is the user's input.
 The value returned from ``parse`` is a token instance, which the ``parse`` function has converted into the root node of an expression tree of tokens.
-These are the expression trees that were displayed in the above dialog when the ``toggletree`` command was issued.
+These are the expression trees that were displayed in the above dialog after the ``toggle`` command was issued.

 After the expression tree is returned it is evaluated with the line ``parse_tree.eval_subtree()``, which is a recursive evaluation function started